List of Topical Sessions

 This session hopes to engage in dialogue around models for indigenous education and life-long learning that are deeply rooted in Inuit ways (IQ) and support the growth and future contributions of Nunangat's youth.
 It will also hopes to explore the indigenous framing of education including knowledge mobilization, what that looks like, how it will be used, and how to ensure its nourishment throughout educational careers.

 IHEA06.
-IEEE Arctic and Northern Ocean Forum – Accessibility to Education in the North and Inuit Experiences in Post-Secondary Education
+Accessibility to Education in the North and Inuit Experiences in Post-Secondary Education

 Witold Kinsner (University of Manitoba)